 SA2 has some discussion the answers are below:

 For Q1, Yes.
 SA2 has agreed that the "NF ID" parameter also intended to take the same format as NF instance ID.
+This is like every service request in 5GC where the source NF Instance ID is recommended to be provided (per 3gpp-Sbi-NF-Peer-Info header in TS 29.500 which is recommended to be present and which shall include the source NF instance ID when present)

 For Q2, the consumers of Nupf_EventExposure_Subscribe service are only NWDAF and SMF which are allocated with an "NF ID".